7ayden/CarND-Vehicle-Detection-P5-Solution/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I had already tried various combinations of HOG parameters when using the HOG in the quizzes, so I simply transferred those parameters over.
-They worked well.
+I had already tried various combinations of HOG parameters when using the HOG in the quizzes, based on how accurately an SVM trained using those HOG parameters performed on a test set of data.
+I transferred those parameters over and they performed well.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).